Senior Fashion Buyer Resume Example

 You don’t need to list every class, but I like to mention relevant coursework or projects, especially if I’m early in my career.
 This shows my commitment to the field.

 If you’ve done extra certifications-think textile science or trend forecasting-add those, too.
-This helps you stand out and shows you keep up with industry changes.
+This helps you stand out and can be highlighted in your cover letter to show you keep up with industry changes.

 First impressions matter, especially in fashion.
 Your resume layout needs to show off your taste but stay easy to read and professional.